Scouts Lao

-At the present time, there is no known Scouting program in Laos, one of only four of the world's independent countries that do not have Scouting.
+At present, there is no known Scouting program in Laos.
+It is only one of the four of the world's independent countries that do not have Scouting.

 In the 1930s, André Lefèvre, chief of the Eclaireurs de France, set up a training camp for 60 Scoutmasters from all over French Indochina.
 At the end of 1937, French Scouting sent Scoutmaster Raymond Schlemmer to the Cambodian, Laotian, and Vietnamese areas of Indochina to oversee the setting up of the Fédération Indochinoise des Associations du Scoutisme (FIAS, Indochinese Federation of Scouting Associations) in all three regions.

 From 1939 through 1945, the political situation affected Scouting activities all across the country, as World War II engendered a movement for an independent Laos.
 The French began to lose control and were finally overthrown by Japanese intervention.
 This ceased the French Scouts' activity in Laos, as well as all Scouting activities.

-In 1948 a new attempt was first organized in Luang Prabang high school with French teachers and scouters to gather boys and young men for social and humanitarian works.
+In 1948, a new attempt was first organized in Luang Prabang high school with two French teachers, André-Louis Aufauvre and Guy Leherbier, and scouters to gather boys and young men for social and humanitarian works.
 During the war, they were sent to the front line, delivering food and medical supplies to the bases, then carrying the dead and the wounded back to the safety zones through the jungle of Laos.
 In the cities, they were assigned to help with refugees, direct traffics and more.
 They were a big part of labor during the famous Vientiane flood of 1966.
 The Vientiane troop was well organized by Mr. George Dulieu in 1952.